kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - Was I frog-marched back home, like [the other drugged lady](../../2023/november.md#tonya) I used to see regularly?
 - I don't remember anything more about the evening until much later when I wake up in my bed in a state of terror.

+### The Pillow Game

+- They walked me home sedated; Gloria's brother who blew in my face, probably Gloria and her other brother the pimp/pornographer/trumpet teacher Bruno, Maria Hontanilla (she can tell us who else but probably Paqui), and a couple of the men.
+- They held my face and top half down under the duvet and pillows, cutting off my air supply.
+- My bottom half was free and my legs were going up and down trying to free myself from them.
+- Someone told me about this on X with an AI cat who's bottom legs were going wild while it's top half was completely still and someone says: *look at him on his little bicycle*.
+- I hear Maria Hontanilla say: *leave her, she's had enough now*.
+- They stop applying the weight to my face and chest.
+- I gasp extremely loudly taking the air in.
+- I wake up once they've left my apartment and I'm convinced I'm going to be murdered.
+- This is how they get me to finally leave my studies at the conservatory.

 ### State of terror

 - The next thing I remember is being conscious of something evil in my vicinity, to the point of being concerned that I might be murdered and they would make it look like suicide.